kitarp07/essay_grading/README.md

 Bulk Grading: Processes multiple essays efficiently with real-time streaming.

 Built using
-BERT: Fine tuned for overall and trait-based scoring.
+BERT: Fine-tuned for overall and trait-based scoring.
 PyTorch: Model training and inference.

 Dataset